node-gh/gh/README.md

 * Comment on an issue of the current repository.

     ```
-gh is --number 1 --comment 'Node GH rocks!'
+gh is 1 --comment 'Node GH rocks!'
     ```

 * Comment on an issue of a certain repository.

     ```
-gh is --number 1 --comment 'Node GH rocks!' --user eduardolundgren --repo node-gh
+gh is 1 --comment 'Node GH rocks!' --user eduardolundgren --repo node-gh
     ```

 ### 3. Open or close